tri-cods/github-pages/sections/challenge.md

 ## Challenge Two

-Create a comopletely new repository in your `projects` directory and push it to GitHub.
+Create a completely new repository in your `projects` directory and push it to GitHub.
 It could be a list of useful commands you've learned, a short poem, or anything else you'd care to track, store, and share.

 [<<< Previous](cloning.md)